Israel–United Kingdom relations: Relations post 1950

 Relations were strained in the 1980s.
 During the 1982 Lebanon War, Britain imposed an arms embargo on Israel, which were not lifted until 1994.
 Relations further worsened after Israel supplied weaponry to Argentina during the 1982 Falklands War.

 There were also two diplomatic incidents during the 1980s that involved operations by the Mossad (Israeli secret service).
 In 1986, a bag containing eight forged British passports was discovered in a telephone booth in West Germany.
 The passports had been the work of Mossad, and were intended for the Israeli Embassy in London for use in covert operations.
 The British government, furious, demanded that Israel give a promise not forge its passports again, which was obtained.
 In June 1988, two Israeli diplomats, Arie Regev and Jacob Barad, from the Mossad station in London were expelled and the station closed after a Palestinian post graduate student living in Hull, Ismail Sowan, was convicted to eleven years in prison for possession of a large arms cache, and it was revealed that he had been a Mossad double agent for ten years.

+In 1993, the British Government privately held the belief that Israel was in possession of nuclear weapons, but had no hard evidence to confirm or deny this belief.

 Relations improved significantly in the 2000s and 2010s.
 In June 2019, the Royal Air Force and the Israeli Air Force carried out their first-ever joint exercise.
-In December 2020, the countries signed an agreement on military cooperation, significant details of the agreement are classified.
+In December 2020, the countries signed an agreement on military cooperation, the text of which has not been publishing for UK national security reasons.

 Diplomatic relations

 The United Kingdom abstained in the vote in the UN General Assembly in November 1947 for the Partition Plan for Palestine, which included a proposal for the establishment of a Jewish State in a part of the British Mandate territory.
 Israel proclaimed its independence on 14 May 1948, after the end of the British Mandate, and immediately applied for membership in the United Nations.
 In a vote by the UN Security Council on Israel’s membership on 17 December 1948, the United Kingdom abstained in the vote.
 A vote on a renewed application took place on 4 March 1949, in UNSC Resolution 69, in which the UK again abstained, avoiding a veto that a negative vote would have meant, and on 11 May 1949 the UK also abstained in the UN General Assembly for UNGA Resolution 273.
-However, the UK recognised Israel de facto on 13 May 1949, and de jure on 28 April 1950.
+However, the UK recognised Israel de facto on January 29 1949, and de jure on 28 April 1950.
 Sir Alexander Knox Helm was the first British Chargé d'Affaires in Israel, whose rank was later raised to Minister, serving from 1949 to 1951.
 He was succeeded in 1951 by Francis Evans, whose rank was raised to Ambassador in 1952.
 The British embassy in Israel is located in Tel Aviv, not Jerusalem, which Israel has declared as its capital.